Violations of Securities Laws

 Securities Laws Prohibit Bad Practices

 Both your broker and the firm with which the broker is registered are governed by laws intended to protect you, the investor.
 These laws restrict what they sell, how they sell it, and to whom.
-If you have suffered significant losses based on a broker and brokerage firm’s misconduct, they likely have violated multiple securities laws in the course of their misdeeds.
+If you have suffered significant losses based on broker misconduct, the broker and the firm likely have violated multiple securities laws in the course of their misdeeds.
 Broker misconduct includes inappropriate practices such as churning, lack of due diligence, negligence, Ponzi scheme, breach of fiduciary duty, breach of promise/contract, high-risk investments, and selling away.